-I should have told people in the introduction actually the lecture around the world on this topic don't use some bloke from a clinic in Southampton.
-He's made the trip up here for an interview.
-You aren't you aren't good at this stuff.
-Yeah.
+I should have told people in the introduction actually that you lecture around the world on this topic, don't you?
+You're not some bloke from a clinic in Southampton who's made the trip up here for an interview.
+You are good at this stuff.

 So yeah, it's became a passion of mine, I think.
-And you know, the more families I work with, the more it becomes a pressure.
+And you know, the more families I work with, the more it becomes a passion.
 Yeah.
-And that was part of coming to coming to the UK was to be able to be around to be able to go and teach getting getting involved in that now, which is also part of being here, which is good fun.
-But at the end of the day, yes, this is this.
-This is where my master's was focused.
+And that was part of coming to the UK was to be able to be around, to be able to go and teach, getting involved in that now, which is also part of being here, which is good fun.
+But at the end of the day, yes, this is where my master's was focused.
 This is where my teaching is focused.

-Someone called HG has, how many troubled babies do you think have mothers who have emotional difficulties?
+Someone called HG has asked, how many troubled babies do you think have mothers who have emotional difficulties?
 And I guess the implication there is, is it the emotional difficulties that are prompting the unsettled nature?
-So?